 When a company extends credit to a customer, it is extended in good faith.
 When the customer defaults on the debt, it may be time to hire debt collectors.
 Companies typically go through a credit analysis before extending credit to a customer.
 When credit is extended, it is because the company has looked at the customer’s “character” and believes the customer will honor its debt commitments.
-When a customer doesn’t honor its commitments, and never intended to, this is fraud and is punishable by law.
-This is the first article in a six part series of articles about the business of fraud.
-This article will discuss different types of fraud.
+When a customer doesn’t honor its commitments, and never intended to, this is fraud and is punishable by law. section will discuss different types of fraud.

 The critical characteristic of fraud is that the customer intended to deceive.
 If the deceit is missing in any default situation, then this situation can not be called fraud even though the creditor may lose out in the end.
 Incompetence and negligence are not the same as fraudulent.
 To be considered fraud, the creditor must have been deceived by the customer on a material fact.

 Every company is susceptible to fraud.
 However, companies that are eagerly seeking increased market share and are willing to take on more risk to gain the increased share are particularly at risk.
 When companies ease credit terms to attract new business, it becomes easier for con artists to take unfair advantage.
 Creditors in this scenario are eager to attract new business and they want to believe potential customers are above board.
 Con artists are well versed in how to pass the credit check and they know just what to say and do to fool all the systems in place designed to weed out unsavory potential customers.
 What is the best way to keep the con artists at bay?
 Learn how the fraud game is played, and out play the bad guys.